hcasse/Thot/README.md

 	$ PYTHON ./test/test.py
 ```

-Test items can invoked individually.
+Test items can be invoked individually.
 To get their list:
 ```
 	$ PYTHON ./test/test.py -l
 ```